bitnine-oss/octopus.io/SQL_eng.rst

 User account
 ^^^^^^^^^^^

-- Creating and modifying user accounts
+- Creating and modifying user accounts.

 The following two sentences each create and modify the Octopus user account.
 The account have been created just now does not have any privileges.